Ozark IntelligenceOZARKINTELLIGENCE

 This is non-negotiable, especially for regulated industries.
 Ask specifically: Where does my data go?
 Is it encrypted?
 Who has access?
 Is data used for model training?
 Do you have a BAA (for healthcare)?

-The right consultant should have clear, documented answers to all of these — not “we use industry best practices” hand-waving.
+The right consultant should have clear, documented answers to all of these: not “we use industry best practices” hand-waving.
+(For healthcare specifically, our HIPAA AI Implementation Checklist walks through what those answers should sound like.)

 Red flag: They can't explain the data flow, or they suggest using consumer AI tools (like standard ChatGPT) for sensitive business data.